oskarer/eslint-plugin-underscore/docs/rules/prefer-reject.md

 # Prefer reject

-When using _.filter with a negative condition, it could improve readability by switching to _.reject
+When using `_.filter` with a negative condition, it could improve readability by switching to `_.reject`

 ## Rule Details

-This rule takes one argument, maximum path length (default is 3).

 The following patterns are considered warnings: